Henri slams LI, tri-state area; residents brace for flooding, storm surge

-SOUTHAMPTON, N.Y.
-(AP) — Henri was downgraded from a hurricane to a tropical storm early Sunday, but still packed wind gusts of up to 65 mph as it lashed Long Island, New York City and much of the Northeast coastline.
+The storm was downgraded from a hurricane before reaching New England, leaving many to breathe a sigh of relief.
+There were few early reports of major damage due to wind or surf.

+But the storm’s heavy, sustained rains raised concerns about flooding from the storm that threatened to stall over the region before pivoting to the East and moving out to the Atlantic Ocean on Monday night.
+Some of the highest rain totals were expected inland.

-New York Gov. Andrew Cuomo announced Sunday morning that President Joe Biden approved the state’s request for a pre-landfall emergency declaration, freeing up federal resources for storm response efforts.
+New York Gov. Andrew Cuomo announced President Joe Biden approved the state’s request for a pre-landfall emergency declaration, freeing up federal resources for storm response efforts.

+Biden declared disasters in other states, too, opening the purse strings for federal recovery aid.
+The White House said Biden discussed preparations with northeastern governors and that New York Lt.
+Gov. Kathy Hochul, who succeeds Cuomo on Tuesday, also participated.

+Former NYC Office of Emergency Management Commissioner Deanne Criswell now leads federal emergency response efforts.

+“This could have been a lot worse, particularly as it relates to wind,” New Jersey Gov. Phil Murphy said Sunday evening.

+Likewise, Connecticut Gov. Ned Lamont said Henri was close to being in the “rear view mirror,” but said there’s still more work to do, even as mandatory evacuations were being lifted in some communities.
+Earlier in the day, about 250 residents from four nursing homes on the shoreline were relocated to other nursing homes.

-Millions of people on Long Island and in southern New England braced Sunday for the possibility of flooding, toppled trees and extended power outages.
+Millions of people in the tri-state area has braced for the possibility of coastal storm surges, street flooding and power outages.

-With the center of the storm projected to pass just off the eastern tip of Long Island by midday, hurricane warnings extended from Suffolk County on Long Island and coastal Connecticut to Rhode Island.

-Cuomo warned that the storm’s biggest threat likely won’t come from wind but from storm surge and inland flooding, caused by what is expected to be heavy and sustained rain.
+Cuomo warned that the storm’s biggest threat likely wouldn’t come from wind but from storm surge and inland flooding, caused by heavy and sustained rain.
 Some of the highest rain totals were expected inland.

 “The affected area is actually quite large … A slow storm is a problematic storm,” the governor said.